lubuntu-team/manual/source/2/2.4/2.4.7/noblenote.rst

 If you make a mistake typing and want to undo your changes press :kbd:`Control + z` or :menuselection:`Edit --> Undo`.
 If you wish to paste text into nobleNote press :kbd:`Control + v` or :menuselection:`Edit --> Paste`.
 To copy text from your note press :kbd:`Control+C` or right click and select :menuselection:`Copy`.
 To select all text in a note press :kbd:`Control +A`.

-To change preferences of nobleNote press :kbd:`Control +P` or :menuselection:`Settings --> Configure`.
-To keep nobleNote in your system tray after you close nobleNote check/uncheck the :guilabel:`Close to tray` checkbox.
-If you want to change the font for editing notes change the :guilabel:`Note Editor default font` underneath has the font and font size.
-If you want to toggle showing notes in HTML format check/uncheck the :guilabel:`Convert notes to the HTML format`.
-If you want to toggle the menu entry to show source check/uncheck the :guilabel:`Show "Show source" menu entry`.
-To reverse the direction of scrolling in nobleNote check the :guilabel:`touch screen scrolling` checkbox.

 To toggle showing the toolbar press :kbd:`Control +Shift +T` or :menuselection:`View --> Show toolbar`.